DebugJO/debugjo.github.io/page/3about.md

 * content
 {:toc}

 Thank you for visiting our website.
-Please do not hesitate to contact me with any questions you may have.
+Please do not hesitate to contact me with any questions you may have. - <i class="fa fa-user" aria-hidden="true"></i> MsJ

 ##### CONTACT
 * **MSJO**™(*DebugJO*) UTC +08:00, DaeHanMinGuk, Corea